andywyatte17/andywyatte17.github.io/doctor-who-list/how-to-bingewatch-class-who-skipwatch.md

 <sub>Season 2 (William Hartnell)</sub>

-A bit slow, but this is the first Time Lord we meet who isn’t related to the Doctor (and with his own TARDIS), so that’s pretty cool.
+A bit slow, but this is the first Time Lord we meet who isn't related to the Doctor (and with his own TARDIS), so that's pretty cool.
 It's a neat medieval milieu as well.

 Story 17; 4 episodes - The Time Meddler